 She was your best friend and your biggest support in everything.

-She was the only one who believed in you and your decision in learning to code, while many of them didn't.
+She was the only one who believed in you and your decision to learn to code, while many of them didn't.

 You wanted to, but you didn't have time to mourn for so long until it paralyzed you.

-You took almost 6 months' break from learning and only did your best to survive for the family.
+You took almost six months' break from learning and only did your best to survive for the family.
 You thought you would give up.